DfE safeguarding consultation

 - Private language schools, including those for children coming from abroad;

 - Religious settings which offer education in their own faith, e.g., Hindu OOSS, Sikh OOSS, Christian Sunday schools, etc.

 - Staff and volunteers working in out-of-school settings

 The consultation opened on the 2nd December 2018 and closes on 24th February 2019.

-If you would like to contribute to this consultation, further information and relevant documents can be found of the DfE’s website or following this link.
+If you would like to contribute to this consultation, further information and relevant documents can be found on the DfE’s website.